MacareuxDigital/md_job_runner/README.md

 # Concrete CMS add-on: Macareux Job Runner

-Automated jobs has been deprecated in Concrete CMS 9.0 and may be removed in the future versions.
+Automated jobs have been deprecated in Concrete CMS 9.0 and will be removed in future versions.

-The best way is convert your automated job to "Task", that is introduced in version 9.
-However, manual converting may take long time to do it or the author of the add-ons you're using now does not release a new version supports Concrete 9 yet.
+The best way is to convert your automated job to "Task," which is introduced in version 9.
+However, manual converting may take a long time to do it, or the author of the add-ons you're using now does not release a new version that supports Concrete 9 yet.

 This is a mitigation package to upgrade to version 9 as soon as possible.
 This package installs a Task to run automated jobs as it is.

 ## How to schedule automated jobs